OzanKurt/Laravel-Intl/README.md

 country()->name('US'); // United States
 ```

-Alternatively, you can force each component individually to the preferred locale for the rest of the application by calling the `setLocale()` on the helper function or Facade.
+Alternatively, you can force each component individually to the preferred locale for the remainder of the application by calling the `setLocale()` on the helper function or Facade.
 Usually you'd set this in the `boot()` method of a *ServiceProvider*.

 ```php